-Fortum's Head of Tax, Reijo Salo comments: "For our opinion, it is positive that the Tax Administration's decision aligns with the established legal praxis that was confirmed by the Finnish Supreme Administrative Court’s precedent decision.
-Taxes are a consequence of business, and therefore we pay tax there, where business is located."
+Fortum's Head of Tax, Reijo Salo comments: "In our opinion, it is positive that the Tax Administration's decision aligns with the established legal praxis that was confirmed by the Finnish Supreme Administrative Court’s precedent decision.
+Taxes are a consequence of business, and therefore we pay tax there, where the business is located."

 The competitiveness of an international, capital intensive company requires that it can efficiently finance the operations and investments it has in different countries, like new power plant construction projects, while also managing financing risks.
 The Benelux countries (Belgium, the Netherlands, Luxembourg) have international financing systems that are effective from a corporate finance perspective as well as a predictable and stable operating environment that is compliant with EU regulations.

-Fortum is one of the biggest tax payers in Finland.
+Fortum is one of the biggest taxpayers in Finland.
 In 2013 Fortum’s total tax rate – taxes in all countries of operation – was 33.8% on pre-tax earnings (EUR 644 million).
 In Finland, Fortum paid a total of EUR 174 million in taxes and employer contributions.

 The Tax Recipients’ Legal Services unit within the tax authorities has the right to appeal the decision.